best walks in the peak district

 Starting Point: Wetton Car Park

 This circular walking route to Thors Cave starts in Wetton before continuing to Wetton Mill – a scenic picnic spot and tiny village.
-The final stretch traverses through the hills and provides beautiful views of the English countryside.
+The final stretch traverses the hills and provides beautiful views of the English countryside.

 4. Kinder Scout Walk